wawelgreg/maze-generator/README.md

 - Meant to be run in shell/terminal.
 - Uses Python [Curses](https://docs.python.org/3/howto/curses.html).

+## Background

+This maze generator utilizes an iterativeversion of the recursive backtracker algorithmm, which is a randomized version of the depth-first search algorithm.
+The program will crash due to a set limit on depth of recursion allowed, therefore, the maze_generation() function had to be implemented with a stack.

+The steps of the maze_generation() function are as follows:
+- Start at the initial cell (designated by R_START, C_START)
+- Push these coordinates to the stack
+  - s

 ## Usage

 The constants at the top of the file can be modified as you please: